luizbgomide/sovereign/rules.md

 There are four types of saving throws.
 Usually it will be obvious which type is most appropriate for a threat, but the GM can decide in marginal situations.

 **Physical** saves resist exhaustion, poisons, diseases, or other bodily afflictions.
-A PC’s Physical saving throw target is equal to 16 minus their character level and the highest of their Strength or Constitution modifiers.
+A PC’s Physical saving throw target is equal to 16 minus their character level and the highest of their Str or Con.

 **Evasion** saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other occasions where speed is of the essence.
-A PC’s Evasion saving throw target is equal to 16 minus their character level and the highest of their Dexterity or Intelligence modifiers.
+A PC’s Evasion saving throw target is equal to 16 minus their character level and the highest of their Dex or Int.

 **Mental** saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
-A PC’s Mental saving throw target is equal to 16 minus their character level and the highest of their Wisdom or Charisma modifiers.
+A PC’s Mental saving throw target is equal to 16 minus their character level and the highest of their Wis or Cha.

 **Luck** saves are used when only blind chance can save a PC, regardless of their native abilities.
 A PC’s Luck saving throw target is equal to 16 minus their character level, unmodified by their attributes.